UTDallasEPICS/Kids-U-Donor-Volunteer-Database/docs/functionalRequirements.md

 * Admins need to be able to upload attachments and notes related to grants
 * Admins shall be able to assign tasks for specific grants

-## For the entirety of the project
+## For the rest of the project

 General Administrative Dashboard
 * Administrators need to be able create an account
 * Administrators need to be able to log in to access the dashboard
 * After an administrator logs in, they shall be able to view several dashboards throughout the system that automatically provides visual graphics of the stored data